bohdanbulakh/SelfAssessment/Skills/JavaScript.md

   - `with`: 👂 heard
   - `new`: 🖐️ used
 - Functions
-  - Arrow function: 🖐️ used
+  - Arrow function e
-  - Async function: 🖐️ used
+  - Async function e
   - Function declaration: 🖐️ used
   - Function expression: 🎓 known
   - Default parameters: 🖐️ used